w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 The 1 DOT ED is the existential deposit.
 The locked amount is 80 DOT (not 108 DOT).
 But those 80 DOT will be available for unlock at different times.
-You will first need to remove the governance lock on the 24 DOT after 7 days, then remove the staking lock for the 80 DOT after 28 days, and finally, after 224 days, you will be able to remove the second governance lock.
+You will first need to remove the governance lock on the 24 DOT after 7 days, then remove the vesting lock for the 80 DOT after 28 days, and finally, after 224 days, you will be able to remove the second governance lock.

 ![locks-example-2](../assets/locks-example-2.png)